Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 `subscription-id` is the unique identifier of the provisioned subscription you wish to use.

-If the connection is successfully established, Streams shows with a `200 OK` and a _Content-Type: text/event-stream_ responses.
+If the connection is successfully established, Streams returns `200 OK` and _Content-Type: text/event-stream_ responses.

 ## Subscribe to a topic via SSE without provisioning

-This mode is used when the end-user needs to specify the subscription mode.
+Use this mode when you need to specify the subscription mode.
 An automatic provision will be done with a disposable SSE subscription (deleted after the SSE channel disconnection) configured with the desired subscription mode.

 To subscribe to a topic, open a terminal and run the following cURL command: